naomilee-wr/VHProcesses/SupplementaryGuidelines/Development/CodeReviewChecklistGuidelines_SG.rst

 - 13mar17,npc fixed calculation of fifo len for errata: AR#61664 (V7PRO-3645)    //<past tense>, no Period, Defect number or Epic number
 - “add a modification history entry for each and every change to a .spec file that describes the specific changes to the file itself”, that means, each time when you updating spec files due to changelog, please also add a modhis.
 - Whenever any file is updated in an RPM (layer), please check if the spec/layer version needs updated, methods: `How to check if an RPM version needs to be updated when code check in? <https://jive.windriver.com/docs/DOC-74083>`__
-- If a defect needs publish, please add changelog items with defect number, else, please do not add defect number, buy you may still need to add modhis or changelog.
+- If a defect needs to be published, add changelog items with defect number.
+Otherwise, do not add defect number, but changelog still needs update.
 - For code committed to git, commit messages should always contain a reference to the defect ID, feature ID or user story ID as well, and "git squash" and/or "git rebase" should be used to minimize the number of commits where possible, see: `Vx7 Git Check-in Process <https://jive.windriver.com/docs/DOC-72793>`__
 - For .spec files, in order to prevent redundant entries pertaining to “%changelog” (see section 3.2.4.2) related updates, a single modification history entry can be used to summarize the various additions to the “changelog” for a given release.
 The date for the modification history entry shall be the date of the last addition to the %changelog section, and the trigram shall be of the engineer that made the last addition to the %changelog.